primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.calibration.strike.md

 ## Calibration.strike property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Strike price with the same precision as the stable asset
+Strike price with the same precision as the stable asset.

 <b>Signature:</b>